China August factory growth slows to near six-year low, calls grow for more stimulus

 STEADY EMPLOYMENT COULD TEMPER BEIJING'S RESPONSE

-While most analysts expect Beijing to unveil more steps in coming months in order to meet its 2014 growth target, the room for policy loosening is seen as limited after past stimulus programmes left local governments saddled with piles of debt and fuelled rampant speculation, especially in the housing market.
+While most analysts expect Beijing to unveil more steps in coming months in order to meet its 2014 growth target, the room for policy loosening is seen as limited after past stimulus programs left local governments saddled with piles of debt and fueled rampant speculation, especially in the housing market.

-Bolder action now, such as an interest rate cut, may only result in more money going into speculative and potentially destabilising activity rather the real economy, some analysts have noted.
+Bolder action now, such as an interest rate cut, may only result in more money going into speculative and potentially destabilizing activity rather the real economy, some analysts have noted.

 The last time China suffered a "hard landing" was during the height of the global crisis, when economic growth tumbled to 6.6 percent in early 2009.
 That is far short of the near collapses which loomed over some developed economies, but still threw tens of millions of Chinese out of work, alarming the Communist Party's stability-obsessed leaders into action.